Brainstorming Better Ideas

 Generation is not evaluation

 The process of generating ideas should be completely separate from the evaluation process.
 In the first stage, no idea is a bad idea.
 Quantity is the key here, not quality.
 As we already mentioned in one of our articles, this stage should be filling a pit with sand to build castles in later.
-The more sand you have, the bigger castle you can build.
+The more sand you have, the bigger the castle you can build.

 Let’s take a closer look at this principle from the point of one of the most successful and creative businessman.